Firing someone is part of the job.

 Avoiding it does not make it easier.
 It makes it worse for you, for them, and for the rest of your team.

-As I wrote in a previous post on culture and the cost of keeping the wrong people, holding onto someone who is not working does not protect your team.
+As I wrote in One Bad Apple Will Ruin the Whole Orchard, holding onto someone who is not working does not protect your team.
 It erodes it.

 Call it whatever softens the conversation.
 The fit is not working.